Thousands of pipes release pollution into the Columbia.

 The Problem

-The Columbia River basin, an area the size of France, accumulates pollution from industry, wastewater treatment plants, and runoff from agricultural lands, logging, industrial sites, and city streets.
+The Columbia River basin, an area the size of France, accumulates pollution from industry, wastewater treatment plants, and runoff from agricultural lands, logging, industrial sites, nuclear sites, and city streets.
 As a result, the Columbia River is severely degraded by pollution.
 Toxic pollution threatens the health of people that eat local fish and jeopardizes the public’s right to eat fish caught locally.
 Rising water temperatures also threaten the health of salmon and other aquatic life that rely on cool water for survival.

 The U.S. Environmental Protection Agency (EPA) designated the Columbia River Basin a Critical Large Aquatic Ecosystem because toxic contamination and other pollution is so severe.
 EPA’s in-depth report on toxic pollution in the Columbia, the Columbia River Basin: State of River Report for Toxics, concluded that harmful pollutants are moving up the food chain, impacting humans, fish, and wildlife.